Swimming pool leak detection Frequently Asked Questions

 It's the name of technology used to locate leaks on pressurized plumbing.
 Water makes noise that is outside of human ear sound spectrum.
 As water and air exit the pipe at the leaking spot, ultrasonic listener "translates" that noise into sounds that we can actually hear, and judging by the sound intensity we can tell if we're getting close to the pipe break.

-Every job is different, but it shouldn’t take us more than 1.5 hours to find a house leak, and no more than 2 hours to test a standard size pool and find all leaks in it.
+Swimming pool leak detection should not be rushed and considering that every job is different, it shouldn't take us more than 1.5 hours to find a house leak, and no more than 2 hours to test a standard size pool and find all leaks in it.

 No, it does not.
 Actually, we prefer it to be a normal water level.